0

 3. You will have a compliance snapshot of your organisation.
 With plenty of time to implement the remediations necessary.
 Better to have nonconformities at an internal audit than at commission audit where they are recorded.

 4. Total piece of mind.
-This is the phrase we hare frequently from our internal audit clients.
+This is the phrase we hear frequently from our internal audit clients.
 They feel supported, and no longer overwhelmed.

-5. Having the internal audit itself, represents an entire standard.
-The internal audit report produced a Continuous Quality Improvement action plan (yay), and all areas of your registration will be gently scrutinised.
+5. Having the internal audit itself represents an entire standard.
+The internal audit report produces a Continuous Quality Improvement action plan (yay), and all areas of your registration will be gently scrutinised.
 It is a friendly and supportive service.
 We are only there to support you.

 Do I have to get things in shape before you do the internal audit?

 Absolutely not.
 It is informal.
 The only record of the findings will be in your hands.
 We don’t send it to anyone.
-And the reason we are there is to find the gaps and point them out to you.
-So, no need to go cleaning up files, policies, or anything else.
+The reason we are there is to find the gaps and point them out to you.
+There is no need to go cleaning up files, policies, or anything else.

-What if I just don’t bother doing and internal audit or paying a consultant to do one for me?
+What if I just don’t bother doing an internal audit or paying a consultant to do one for me?

 How long will the internal audit take?